Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Exploring the parameter space

 \subsection{Distinguishing between the H and the KH instability for asymmetric profiles}

-Given the good comparison between the growth rates at $\delta=0.5$ between the PL profile and the exponential profile in \figref{fig12a}, we hypothesize that at low Froude and high Bond number, the nature of the fastest growing mode in the exponential profile undergoes a transition - it changes from being dominated by the critical location for $\delta << 1$, to the Holmboe instability for $\delta \approx 0.5$ and eventually the KH instability at even larger $\delta$.
+Given the good comparison between the growth rates at $\delta=0.5$ between the PL profile and the exponential profile in figure \ref{fig11a}, we hypothesize that at low Froude and high Bond number, the nature of the fastest growing mode in the exponential profile undergoes a transition - it changes from being dominated by the critical location for $\delta << 1$, to the Holmboe instability for $\delta \approx 0.5$ and eventually the KH instability at even larger $\delta$.
 We emphasize that the KH to H transition seen clearly in the PL model occurs \textit{smoothly}, in particular at $\delta=0.5$ there seem to be contributions from both (see Appendix B).
-For the asymmetric background profile of \figref{fig1}, the vertical variation of the perturbation kinetic energy and the Reynolds stress do not show any qualitative change as $\delta$ is changed from $0.5$ to $0.9$, this may be ascertained from figs. \ref{fig16a} and \ref{fig16b}.
-This lack of distinction however is not indicative; even for symmetric curved background profiles, where the KH instability and the H instability can be distinguished clearly based on phase-speed, the corresponding Reynolds stress and the perturbation kinetic energy do not show qualitative differences in their vertical distribution. \cite{smyth1989transition} comment on this in page $9$, first paragraph (italics and word inside bracket added by us) ``\textit{the two (Holmboe) modes illustrated in figs. $\ldots$ are qualitatively very similar to Kelvin-Helmholtz modes$\ldots$}'', emphasizing the challenge of distinction between the two based on these metrics.
+For the asymmetric, exponential background profile of figure \ref{fig1}, the vertical variation of the perturbation kinetic energy and the Reynolds stress do not show any qualitative change as $\delta$ is changed from $0.5$ to $0.9$, this may be ascertained from figures \ref{fig15a} and \ref{fig15b}.
+This lack of distinction however is not indicative; even for symmetric curved background profiles, where the KH and the H instability can be distinguished clearly based on phase-speed, the corresponding Reynolds stress and the perturbation kinetic energy do not show qualitative differences in their vertical distribution. \cite{smyth1989transition} comment on this in page $9$, first paragraph (italics and word inside bracket added by us) ``\textit{the two (Holmboe) modes illustrated in figures $\ldots$ are qualitatively very similar to Kelvin-Helmholtz modes$\ldots$}'', emphasizing the challenge of distinction between the two based on these metrics.
 One may, for example, use the diagnostic proposed in \cite{carpenter2010identifying} to partition the growth rate from the exponential profile, into a Holmboe and a KH contribution - see their figure $9$.
-We do not do this here, instead taking up numerical simulations of the incompressible, Euler's equations with surface tension and gravity; in the nonlinear regime captured through these simulations, clear differences will be seen to emerge with increasing density ratio, as is described next.
+We do not do this here, instead taking up numerical simulations of the incompressible, Euler's equations with surface tension and gravity; in the nonlinear regime captured through these simulations, clear differences will be seen to emerge with increasing density ratio. \mgt{These simulations will be seen to clearly distinguish between the H and the KH instability}, as described next.